arangodb/arangodb/Documentation/DocuBlocks/collectionFigures.md

 not reported in the results.
 When the write-ahead log is collected, documents might be added to journals and datafiles of the collection, which may modify the figures of the collection.
-Also note that `waitingFor` and `compactionStatus` may be empty when called on a coordinator in a cluster.
+Also note that `waitingFor` and `compactionStatus` may be empty when called on a Coordinator in a cluster.

 Additionally, the filesizes of collection and index parameter JSON files are not reported.
 These files should normally have a size of a few bytes